alaffin12/stackedit/Caught by Stradh.md

 #### T4.
 Guard Tower, Bottom Floor
 The door to this area is made of iron bound wood and has been barred from the inside.
 A DC 22 Strength (Athletics) check is required to open it.

 > A cold hearth stands across from the door, the wind howling down the its chimney.
 A stone staircase lines the south wall.
-Three windows look out over a sea of endless fog.
+Three windows look out over ai ea of endless fog.

 The stairs climb to T5.